-Positions in: Sudan or Ethiopia or Uganda or Nigeria or Senegal
+Positions in: Sudan or Cote D’Ivoire or or Uganda

 Do you want to help expose the puppet-masters behind disinformation networks and toxic content?

-Code for Africa (CfA) has immediate vacancies for three Investigative Data Analysts with extensive forensic research and/or investigative data journalism experience based in Ethiopia or Uganda, Sudan, and Nigeria or Senegal.
+Code for Africa (CfA) has immediate vacancies for three Investigative Data Analysts with extensive forensic research and/or investigative data journalism experience based in Ethiopia, Sudan, Cote D’Ivoire and Uganda.

 The successful candidates will work as part of CfA’s internal iLAB team of forensic data scientists and OSINT researchers, who use digital collaboration tools to create evidence-based dossiers and other actionable content for a global audience and for international watchdog media partners.

 The iLAB works in support of the African Network of Centres for Investigative Reporting (ANCIR), which is a CfA initiative that brings together the continent’s best muckraking newsrooms to investigate crooked politicians, organised crime and big business.
 The iLAB spearheads investigations that individual ANCIR newsrooms are unable to tackle on their own.
 This includes forensic analysis of suspected digital disinformation campaigns or toxic content aimed at misleading citizens or triggering social discord or polarisation using hate speech or radicalisation or other techniques.